researchgate/gradle-release-examples/multi-project-single-version/README.md

 This is a simple example on how a multi project could look like and how the gradle-release plugin is configured.
 In this example we use one version for all the projects.
+For this to work correctly, the release plugin should only be applied to the root project.
+Do not apply the plugin to subprojects.

 ## Usage